mshahat/end-to-end-workshop/home/workshop/content/setup-environment.md

-## Welcome to the Tanzu End to End demo!
-In this session, we are going to explore some of the [Tanzu Advanced Edition](https://tanzu.vmware.com/tanzu/advanced "Tanzu Advanced Edition") capabilities.
+## Welcome to a Hands On Lab on VMware Tanzu!
+In this session, we are going to explore some of the [Tanzu Advanced Edition](https://tanzu.vmware.com/tanzu/advanced "Tanzu Advanced Edition") capabilities with focus on the Developer and DevOps tooling

 For the **Accenture CIE** event taking place in **March 2021** we will explore